Is the wood floor worth saving?

 The big sanding day

-Do everything that you can to prevent the dust from consuming your whole house.
+When saving a wood floor, do everything that you can to prevent the dust from consuming your whole house.
 The dust collection system on the sanders can only do so much.
 Blow a fan out of a window in the work area to create negative air pressure.
 Close all the doors you can.
 Put mats on the floor at the end of the work area so you don’t track dust all over.
 No matter what you do, this is a messy experience.

 WARNING: Don’t forget to protect your lungs and hearing!
 Wear a respirator and ear protection.

 Go through all the grits with the big sander and don’t worry about the edges or detail areas until after you have returned the rental.
 You will need to change the sanding discs often.

 Use a detail sander like the one shown (random orbit to minimize scratch marks) to get all of the areas that you couldn’t get with the big machine.
 I usually end up sitting on my butt when I do this.
 Progress through the grits as before.
 I even had to hand sand to get under the wall-mounted radiator.
 It is OK if the very edges are rough, the shoe molding will cover them.
 With the rougher grits, don’t stray into the larger field because you might neglect these areas with the finer grits and end up leaving scratch marks.